RuABraun/texterrors/README.md

 Recent changes:

+- 26.03.26 Simplified simple-entity extraction to uppercase plus common-word and lowercase-reuse filtering.
 - 25.03.26 Added detailed simple-entity hit/miss summaries and documented the extraction heuristic.
 - 25.03.26 Refined simple entity accuracy with top-10k sentence-start filtering, full-stop sentence resets, and lowercase-occurrence suppression.
 - 18.03.26 Migrated the extension module from pybind11 to nanobind and moved builds to CMake/scikit-build-core.